cmsc330fall23/cmsc330fall23/projects/project3.md

 (0, 'c', 1)  #Transition from state 0 to state 1 on character 'c'
 (1, 'epsilon', 0) #Transition from state 1 to state 0 on epsilon
 ```
 These transitions are combined into a list in the Fsm class.
+An epsilon transition will be represented as "epsilon".

 We also provide a `__str__` method for the class to help with debugging and seeing the actual values when you want to print your Finite State Machines.